 Withholding tax is deducted by the company before a dividend is paid, so you will be paid or credited only the reduced amount.
-It is deducted at a rate of 30% unless you are a resident of a country with which Australia has entered into a taxation agreement that varies the amount of withholding tax that can be levied on dividends.
+It is deducted at a rate of 30% unless you are a resident of a country with which Australia has entered into a tax treaty that varies the amount of withholding tax that can be levied on dividends.

-Australia has entered into double taxation agreements with more than 40 countries and the rate of withholding tax on dividends is limited to 15% in most of these agreements.
+Australia has entered into tax treaties with more than 40 countries and the rate of withholding tax on dividends is limited to 15% in most of these agreements.
 Details of the rates that apply to residents of specific countries can be obtained from us.
 Dividends paid on shares that are classified as non-equity shares under the debt and equity rules are treated as interest payments for withholding tax purposes.
 For the residents of many countries, the rate of withholding tax on these payments is 10%.

 The withholding tax on unfranked dividends is a final tax, so you will have no further Australian tax liability on the dividend income.
-Therefore, if the only income you earned was dividend income which was a fully franked dividend or an unfranked amount of a dividend which was either subject to withholding tax or declared to be conduit foreign income, you do not need to lodge an Australian tax return.
+Therefore, if the only income you earned was dividend income which was a fully franked dividend or an unfranked amount of a dividend which either has withholding tax deducted or declared to be conduit foreign income, you do not need to lodge an Australian tax return.